Permissions

 Additional Rolebindings

-With tenant rolebindings you can distribute namespaced rolebindings to all namespaces which are assigned to a namespace.
-Essentially it is then ensured the defined rolebindings are present and reconciled in all namespaces of the tenant.
-This is useful if users should have more insights on tenant basis.
+With Tenant rolebindings you can distribute namespaced rolebindings to all namespaces which are assigned to a namespace.
+Essentially it is then ensured the defined rolebindings are present and reconciled in all namespaces of the Tenant.
+This is useful if users should have more insights on Tenant basis.
 Let’s look at an example.

 Assuming a cluster-administrator creates the following clusterRole: